Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 A good dental plan should preferably start when a dog is a puppy.
 If a puppy gets used to having his teeth touched and brushed from an early age, then dental care will be a breeze.
 However, it seems like this is unlikely to happen in most cases.

-Many dog owners may feel that brushing their dog's teeth may be unnecessary, futile or simply a boring routine.
-However, those who start a good cleaning plan and keep it up, will be prized when their dogs come out from the vet's office with a clean bill of health.
+Many dog owners may feel that brushing their dog's teeth may be unnecessary, futile ,or simply a boring routine.
+However, those who start a good cleaning plan and keep it up will be rewarded when their dogs come out from the vet's office with a clean bill of health.

 Will Brushing My Dog's Teeth Prevent Future Dental Cleanings?